 • Parents information via reading record books, curriculum forecasts and informal meetings.

 If the school is concerned about your child’s progress, a meeting will be arranged for parents and class teacher (and SENCO where appropriate) to discuss the strengths and needs of your child.
 From this point you will be involved in the identification and planning process of support for your child.
 You will be provided with copies of a Home-School Discussion Form, a Support Plan (where one is put in place), any completed assessments and will be regularly updated on the progress of your child at least once per term.

 St Monica’s Staff will then work in collaboration with you to ensure the needs of your child are met through a process of assess, plan, do and review.
 As part of this process we will:

 • Assess your child to identify gaps in learning and specific needs – you will be a part of this meeting

 • Plan the support that is to be put in place for your child – you will be informed of the support provided in school and advised as to how best support your child at home

-• Implement the support over a period of six-weeks
+• Implement the support over a period of six to twelve weeks